lawrancej/Compilers/workspace/Lab1/README.md

 Be sure to test that all of this works for valid RUM programs.
 For example, this is "Hello, World!" in RUM:

         (++++++++++<[>+>+<<-]>>[<<+>>-])>::::::::::::::<<<<<<<--------.>>>---------.+++++++..>---------.<<<<<<<------.<--------.>>>>>---.>>>.+++.<.--------.<<<<<<<+.

+Try to see if it works with one of [these programs](http://esoteric.sange.fi/brainfuck/bf-source/prog/), particularly one that accepts input from the user.